Pioneering Salt Water Aquaculture to Bring the Mediterranean to Waterbury

 Milestones to date:

-GAA’s 65,000 square feet facility is the first of its kind to accommodate salt water species.
-Eric is raising Branzino, a European sea bass popular in high end restaurants.
-Currently, all the Branzino shipped to the U.S. is from open water fish farms in the Mediterranean that use antibiotics, and is at least 5 days old before it is served in restaurants.
-GAA’s Branzino will be antibiotic and hormone free, and can go from “farm to table” the same day.
+Ideal Fish’s 65,000 square feet facility is the first of its kind to accommodate saltwater species.
+Eric is raising Branzino, a European sea bass popular in high-end restaurants.
+Currently, all the Branzino shipped to the U.S. is from open water fish farms in the Mediterranean that use antibiotics and is at least 5 days old before it is served in restaurants.
+Ideal Fish’s Branzino will be antibiotic and hormone free and can go from “farm to table” the same day.

 Eric started working with Patty Meagher, Connecticut Small Business Development Center Technology Business Advisor, in the fall of 2013.
 “This was an enormous project, and it took a lot of patience and perseverance to navigate the fundraising process; I believed in Eric, and knew that he was uniquely qualified to make this innovative facility a reality,” explains Patty.

 Many months and investor presentations later, Eric found the right strategic investment partner in the multinational company, Pentair Corporation.
 Pentair is viewing this project as a prospective showcase for its state-of-the-art recirculation technology as a global “Center of Excellence.”
 Waterbury is perfectly situated geographically to bring executives from around the world to see its products in action.